-the parties hereto, and that the terms of this Release are contractual and not a mere recital.
+the parties hereto, and that the t iis Release are contractual and not a mere recital.

 Witness Signature

 Date Date

 Witness

 Date

-ATE OF ARKANSAS COUNTY OF POPE
+STATE OF ARKANSAS COUNTY OF POPE

-known to me to , before me, the undersigned officer, personally appeared be the person whose name is subscribed to the within secuted the same for the purposes therein contained.
+knowr , before me, the undersigned officer, personally appeared to be the person whose name is subscribed to the within executed the same for the purposes therein contained.

-IN WITNESS THEREOF I hereunto set my hand d and official seal.
+IN WITNESS THEREOF I hereunto nd and official seal.

 Notary Public

 My Commission Expires:

 ARKANSAS TECH UNIVERSITY Department of Nursing SOURCE CONSENT FORM l, , consent to the collection of bloods as requested by 1 6 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 at Arkansas Tech University, for the purpose of testing for the Human • body (HIV) or (AIDS Test) and for Hepatitis B Virus Surface Antibody (Anti-HBs) and for requesting this test is that an Arkansas Tech University student or employee • d or bodily fluid and the results of my test will be used in determining the need for on.
-I furthermore authorize the release to Arkansas Tech University's Department esignee of any and all medical information obtained during the exam and testing - I understand that the examination and testing procedures mentioned above will · · o me.
+I furthermore authorize the release to Arkansas Tech University's Department -------------------------------------- esignee of any and all medical information obtained during the exam and testing - I understand that the examination and testing procedures mentioned above will · · o me.
 Confidentiality will be maintained in keeping with federal, state and local laws.
 Signature - Date - Witness Witness